- Oktoberfest -

 - Presented by Maiden Alley Cinema -

-Every year we make sure and book some truly unique musical acts that will enhance your Maiden Alley Oktoberfest experience.
-Our 2016 headliner is Patrick Sweany who has rocked the Music @ MAC (live music series at Maiden Alley Cinema) stage on several occasions.
-He brings a unique take on the live performance as he’ll swing through blues, folk, soul, bluegrass, maybe some classic 50s rock or a punk speedball at any given performance.
+Every year we make sure and book some truly unique musical acts and invite local and regional artists that will enhance your Maiden Alley Oktoberfest experience.
+The 2019 music lineup is below to give you an idea of what is to come in 2020!!!
+We strive to strike a balance between local/regional talent along with nationally touring musicians who have rocked the Music @ MAC (live music series at Maiden Alley Cinema) stage on several occasions.

-On Market House Square there will be 30+ art vendors ranging from screen-printing to jewelry to local florists making traditional flower crowns.
+On Broadway we added a plumped up art vendor area with 15+ art vendors ranging from screen-printing to jewelry to local florists making traditional flower crowns.

-The art vendor area will be FREE and open to the public so you don't have to have an Oktoberfest to enjoy a walk down Market House Square to see the creativity in our region.
+The art vendor area will be FREE and open to the public so you don't have to have an Oktoberfest ticket to enjoy a walk down Broadway to see the creativity in our region.